ferama/rospo/SPEC.md

 Remaining interop gap:

-- full mixed-version matrix coverage is still incomplete
+- full mixed-version matrix coverage is still incomplete, but mixed-version interoperability is no longer a required migration target

 ## Known Compatibility Traps